What is bulimia?

 Doctors treat bulimia with counseling and medicines.

-Counseling is usually used.
-It can be one-on-one with a therapist or in a group.
+Counseling can be one-on-one with a therapist or in a group.
 The goals are:

 Doctors may also prescribe a type of antidepressant medicine to help lessen how often you binge and purge.
 This medicine also treats anxiety and depression, which are common in people with bulimia.